 Fundraising Letters: Questions To Ask Yourself Before You Ask Anyone For A Donation

-My brother-in-law is correct, of course.
 You can't write an effective fundraising letter unless you know where to start.
-The most important part of any direct mail fundraising appeal is what you do before you write a word of the package.
+The most important part of any direct-mail fundraising appeal is what you do before you write a word of the package.

 Poorly conceived appeals lead to poor results.
 Letters written in haste usually waste money and hinder donations.

-Here are some tips for increasing your chances of success by answering the vital questions that leading fundraisers ask before writing a single line of copy.
+Here are some tips for increasing your chances of success.
+We answer the vital questions that leading fundraisers ask before writing a single line of copy.